Profile: Kataib Sayyid al-Shuhada

 or see Part 1: How to Use Militia Spotlight: Profiles

-Name: Kataib Sayyid al-Shuhada (KSS) (The Masters of the Martyrs Brigade).
+Name: Kataib Sayyid al-Shuhada (KSS) (Masters of the Martyrs Brigade, aka Kataib Abu Fadl al-Abbas, Kataib Karbala).

 History and objectives:

-- Built around the personality and powerbase of Mustafa Abdal Hamid Hussein al-Otabi (also known as Abu Mustafa al-Sheibani or Hamid Thajeel Wareij al-Attabi), one of the founding members of Kataib Hezbollah (KH).
+- Built around the personality and power base of Mustafa Abdul Hamid Hussein al-Utabi (aka Abu Mustafa al-Sheibani or Hamid Thajil Warij al-Utabi), one of the founding members of Kataib Hezbollah (KH).

-- Listed by the United States as a Specially Designated Global Terrorist in July 2008, Sheibani was sidelined within KH in 2010-2013 and focused his efforts on operations in the Syrian civil war as part of Iran's Islamic Revolutionary Guard Corps (IRGC) chain of command.
-KSS members in Syria have been paid by the IRGC.
-The group claims to have suffered 88 killed in that conflict.
+- Listed by the United States as a Specially Designated Global Terrorist in July 2008, Sheibani was sidelined within KH in 2010-13 and focused his efforts on operations in the Syrian civil war as part of Iran's Islamic Revolutionary Guard Corps (IRGC) chain of command.
+KSS members in Syria have been paid by the IRGC, and the group claims to have lost eighty-eight fighters in that conflict.

-- In 2014, the leadership of KSS passed to Abu Alaa al-Walai.
+- In 2014, the leadership of KSS passed to Abu Ala al-Walai.

-- KSS became part of the Iraqi security forces when they formed the 14th Brigade within the Population Mobilization Forces (PMF).
+- KSS became part of the Iraqi security forces when it formed the 14th Brigade of the Population Mobilization Forces (PMF).

-- KSS threatened Saudi Arabia in October 2014, stating that "anything of Saudi origin,” whether human or material, was a legitimate future target, and warning that the group would “strike and destroy” the kingdom.
-Secretary-general Walai subsequently stated in July 2018 that he would send KSS militants to fight government forces in Yemen, proclaiming that he was “a soldier standing at the signal of Sayyed Abdul-Malik al-Houthi.”
+- KSS threatened Saudi Arabia in October 2014, stating that "anything of Saudi origin,” whether human or material, was a legitimate future target and warning that the group would “strike and destroy” the kingdom.
+Abu Ala subsequently stated in July 2018 that he would send KSS militants to fight government forces in Yemen, proclaiming that he was “a soldier standing at the signal of Sayyed Abdul-Malik al-Houthi.”

-- KSS claims to have been struck twice in Syria by U.S. aircraft: once in August 2017 at al-Tanf (claiming to have suffered 36 killed and 75 wounded) and once in March 2021 at Abu Kamal, suffering no casualties.
-The United States denied the first incident but admitted to the second as retaliation for the group's alleged involvement in the February 16, 2021, rocket attack on Erbil airport.
+- KSS claims to have been struck twice in Syria by U.S. aircraft: once in August 2017 at al-Tanf (where it claims thirty-six of its members were killed and seventy-five wounded) and once in March 2021 at Abu Kamal (no claimed casualties).
+The United States denied the first incident but admitted to the second, characterizing it as retaliation for the group's alleged involvement in the February 16, 2021, rocket attack on Erbil airport.

 Chain of command:

 - Iran.
-Clear and convincing evidence that KSS sometimes responds to commands from, and is partly financed by, the IRGC.
-The preponderance of the evidence shows that the IRGC-Qods Force (IRGC-QF) and Lebanese Hezbollah have provided KSS with financial assistance, military assistance, and intelligence sharing, as well as help in selecting, supporting, and supervising its leadership.
-Following the January 2020 killing of IRGC-QF commander Qasem Soleimani, KSS visitors were given high-profile treatment in Tehran, suggesting they had attained a higher status than all other groups except Kataib Hezbollah and Harakat Hezbollah al-Nujaba.
+Clear and convincing evidence indicates that KSS sometimes responds to commands from and is partly financed by the IRGC.
+The preponderance of evidence shows that the IRGC-Quds Force (IRGC-QF) and Lebanese Hezbollah have provided KSS with financial assistance, military assistance, and intelligence sharing, as well as help in selecting, supporting, and supervising its leadership.
+Following the January 2020 U.S. targeted killing of IRGC-QF commander Qasem Soleimani, KSS visitors were given high-profile treatment in Tehran, suggesting they had attained a higher status than all other groups except Kataib Hezbollah and Harakat Hezbollah al-Nujaba.

-- “Vanguard” Iraqi militia network.
+- A “vanguard” Iraqi militia network.
 Chatham House describes “vanguard” networks as having strong central control, a weak connection to society, and primary focus on the transnational axis of resistance and IRGC-QF agenda.

 - Partly financed by the Iraqi state.
 KSS operates the state-funded 14th Brigade of the PMF.
 Chain of command nominally runs through the Popular Mobilization Commission of the Prime Minister's Office and up to the prime minister.
-In practice, KSS PMF units frequently disobey the Iraqi government chain of command while legally remaining organs of the Iraqi state.
+In practice, KSS PMF units frequently disobey the government's chain of command while legally remaining organs of the state.

 Affiliate relationships:

-- Strong and supportive relations with Lebanese Hezbollah and other axis of resistance transnational fighters.
+- Strong and supportive relations with Lebanese Hezbollah and other transnational "axis of resistance" groups.

-- Sibling rivalry with Kataib Hezbollah, from which former KH member Abu Mustafa al-Sheibani defected to form KSS.
+- Sibling rivalry with Kataib Hezbollah, from which Abu Mustafa al-Sheibani exited to form KSS.

-- Rivalry with Badr and other resistance factions, especially concerning profile and recruitment, giving way to coordination when such factions are all threatened.
+- Rivalry with the Badr Organization and other Iraqi "resistance" factions (especially concerning profile and recruitment), but giving way to coordination when all such factions are threatened.

 Subordinate elements: